What Is Rapid Application Development?

 During this stage, developers may optimize or even re-engineer their implementation to improve stability, maintainability, and a third word ending in ‘-ility.’
 They may also spend this phase connecting the back-end to production data, writing thorough documentation, and doing any other maintenance tasks required before handing the product over with confidence.

 Both Boehm’s Spiral Model and James Martin’s RAD Model make use of these four steps to help development teams reduce risk and build excellent products.
-However, RAD has its drawbacks as well.
+However, rapid app development has its drawbacks as well.

 We’ve covered some advantages of RAD already, but let’s restate them and expand.